-This course prepares the student for the transition to the role of the graduate associate degree nurse.
-Employment issues, legal implications, continuing education, nursing management, and current issues in nursing are identified and discussed.
-(1 Credits, 1 Lecture)
+Prepares the student for the transition to the role of the graduate associate degree nurse.
+Employment issues, legal implications, nursing organizations, continuing education, nursing management and current issues in nursing are identified and discussed.
+(1 credits, 1 Lecture)

 Health Assessment